wessenstam/demoguide/docs/instructor/instructor.md

 This section is describing the steps to undertake for the new version of the Demo Environment

+### Version 4.0.1.3.1 - 12th of September 2023

+- Due to a forgotten change of the Admin password, the RDS usage secret is not working as expected.
+Follow the below steps to fix the issue:

+    - Login to the RDS01 server with adm-training and corresponding password
+    - Follow the steps as shown/described in <https://docs.delinea.com/online-help/secret-server/secret-launchers/session-connector/index.htm?Highlight=RDS#Task5UpdatingAPICredentials> with the following username and password:

+        - Username: Admin
+        - Password: Mentioned in the table above

+    - P.S.
+This has to be performed again when the admin password is changed.

 ### Version 4.0.1.3 - 28th of August 2023

 - Due to a settings which has not been propagated to user LAndrews, the zone request workflow is not working as expected.
 Solve the issue by running the following steps: